sjswitzer/SchemeJS/notes.md

 If I could finish it, that is.
 And to be fair, the parser could be a lot faster.

 But probably the best way to think about it is that JavaScript was secretly Scheme all along, just as Brendan Eich originally intended.
+Recent improvements in ES6 and beyond have exposed more of the underlying Lispyness and this project wouldn't have been attempted without them.

 ## Future Work